henkbirkholz/draft-moskowitz-ecdsa-pki/draft-moskowitz-ecdsa-pki.md

 private key, the public certificate, a database of all signed certificates, the certificate trust chain, and Intermediate level CRL.
 It can also contain the End Entity public certificates.
-The private key file needs to be keep securely.
+The private key file needs to be kept securely.
 For example as with the Root level, a mSD image for an ARM computer could contain the complete Intermediate level.
 This image is kept offline.
 The End Entity CSR is copied to it, signed, and then the signed certificate and updated database are moved to the public image that lacks the private key.

-For a simple test pki, all files can be kept on a single system that is managed by the tester.
+For a simple test PKI, all files can be kept on a single system that is managed by the tester.

 End Entities create a key pair and a Certificate Signing Request